citrix/citrix-daas-rest-go/citrixquickdeploy/docs/CatalogCMD.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetAllTroubleshootScripts_1Request struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetAllTroubleshootScriptsRequest struct via the builder pattern

 Name | Type | Description  | Notes